Last updated:

 Step 4: In addition to the visa application form, you must provide the following documents.

-- Photocopy of your passport
+A photocopy of your passport

-- Proof of your job offer
+Proof of your job offer

 |

-Work Permit validity |
+Work Permit Validity

-When can an employee travel to Switzerland? |
+When Can an Employee Travel to Switzerland?

-After issuing the visa after the successful processing of your work permit |
+After issuing the visa, the successful processing of your work permit

-Can a Resident Visa be switched to a Work Permit? |
+Can a Resident Visa be Switched to a Work Permit?

-No |
+No

-What’s the cost of a Work Permit Visa? |
+What’s the Cost of a Work Permit Visa?

-On average, the cost is CFH 100 |
+On average, the cost is CHF (Swiss Franc) 100

-Payroll & Taxes in Switzerland
+Payroll and taxes in Switzerland

-You must be aware of the rules and regulations that guide Switzerland's employment contract before opening up your business entity here.
+You must be aware of the rules and regulations that guide Switzerland's employment contracts before opening up your business entity here.
 To recruit employees in Switzerland and manage their compensation and other benefits following the local labor legislation, foreign companies must set up a payroll.
 This can be done in one of the following four ways.

 - Incorporating a separate legal entity and handling the payroll management with an in-house HR department.

-- Payroll outsourcing in Switzerland in collaboration with a local company that handles HR tasks but leaves you in charge of liabilities.
+- Payroll outsourcing in Switzerland, in collaboration with a local company that handles HR tasks but leaves you in charge of liabilities.

 - Payroll outsourcing in Switzerland with a global EOR service such as Skuad, which can handle your payroll while ensuring total compliance with local laws.